 We undertake small local projects.
 We have obtained a new bus shelter, helped arrange the allotments, have brought the Website up to date and are working with developers to bring new affordable housing to the Village.
 We have developed a new play area in the centre of the Village for smaller children.
 Further to this we are looking at expanding facilities at the Recreation Ground for slightly older children.

 We receive an annual payment, which is allocated from the Council Tax collected by Teignbridge District Council.
 This is called the “Precept”, and is itemised on your Council Tax bill.

 We spend this money by supporting the Village Hall and the Recreation Association, on maintaining the Cemetery at the Little Chapel and the churchyard, employing the Clerk, and on various other projects.

 Our Accounts are inspected annually by an external auditor.

 How You Can Get Involved

-As well as coming to meetings, points which parishioners want to raise can be submitted to the Clerk by letter, or raised in the “Questions raised by the Public” section of each Meeting (which is always at the beginning).
+As well as coming to meetings, points which parishioners want to raise can be submitted to the Clerk by letter or email at email@example.com or raised in the “Questions raised by the Public” section of each Meeting (which is always at the beginning).